ChenglongMa/zoplicate/README.md

 3. **Keep All**: Keep both the new item and the existing item.
 4. **Merge Manually**: Go to Duplicate Panel and merge the duplicate item manually.

+# NOTE

+Please refer [the main branch](https://github.com/ChenglongMa/zoplicate/#readme) for the latest documentation.
+This document will no longer be updated.

 # Install

 1. Go to the [zotero 6 release page](https://github.com/ChenglongMa/zoplicate/releases/tag/zotero6) to download [the `.xpi` file for zotero 6](https://github.com/ChenglongMa/zoplicate/releases/download/zotero6/zoplicate.xpi).